New Town, Edinburgh: Culture

 The New Town is home to the National Gallery of Scotland and the Royal Scottish Academy Building, both designed by Playfair and located next to each other on The Mound.
 The Scottish National Portrait Gallery is on Queen Street.
 Other notable buildings include the Assembly Rooms on George Street, the Balmoral Hotel (formerly called the North British Hotel, after a railway company) with its landmark clock tower above Waverley Station, and the Scott Monument.

 The Cockburn Association (Edinburgh Civic Trust) is prominent in campaigning to preserve the architectural integrity of the New Town.

 Shopping

 The New Town contains Edinburgh's main shopping streets.
 Princes Street is home to many chain shops, formerly including Jenners department store, an Edinburgh institution.
 George Street, once the financial centre, now has numerous modern bars, many occupying former banking halls, while Multrees Walk on St. Andrew Square is home to Harvey Nichols and other designer shops.
 The St. James Centre, at the east end of the New Town, was an indoor mall completed in 1970.
 Often considered an unwelcome addition to New Town architecture, it included a large branch of John Lewis.
 The St. James Centre (excluding John Lewis) closed on Sunday, 16 October 2016 and has been demolished.
 It was redeveloped and reopened in 2021 as the St James Quarter.
-Also, by the Waverley Station lies Waverley Market, which contains many high street stores including: Game, Costa, McDonald's, Sainsbury's, KFC, Subway, Superdry and Greggs.
+By the Waverley Station lies Waverley Market, which contains many high street stores, such as Game, Costa, McDonald's, Sainsbury's, KFC, Subway, Superdry and Greggs.